karlaxnieves/support-git-delete-yespo/docs/Omnichannel/app-inbox/how-to-set-up-integration-for-app-inbox.md

   </tbody>
 </Table>

 The request has to contain the known contact fields: `email, phone, externalCustomerId` (at least one field is required).
-Those fields are used for searching a contact in eSputnik.
-Afterward, the script uses authToken in requests to the eSputnik server.
+Those fields are used for searching a contact in Yespo.
+Afterward, the script uses authToken in requests to the Yespo server.

 You can find additional information about managing contacts in API methods for [adding contacts](https://docs.yespo.io/docs/api-methods-adding-contacts) .

 > 📘 Important
 >
 > * The token can become invalidated at any moment for security considerations, so you get it more than once.
 The script renews the token automatically by calling `getAuthTokenCallback`.
-> * If a contact is not in the eSputnik system, the token is not returned, and the following response comes back instead:
+> * If a contact is not in the Yespo system, the token is not returned, and the following response comes back instead:

 ```json
 {